Mathematics (MATH)

 Prerequisite: MATH 099

-This is a standard pre-calculus course.
-Topics include a review of algebra; a study of functions and graphs including polynomials, rational functions, exponential and logarithmic functions; a complete introduction to trigonometry; and systems of equations and inequalities..
-Prerequisite may be met with H.S.
-Geometry.
+A standard pre-calculus course.
+Topics include a review of algebra; a study of functions and graphs including absolute values; polynomials; rational functions; exponential and logarithmic functions; a complete introduction to trigonometry; and conic sections.

 MATH 170 Applied Calculus (4)